We're dedicated to providing a collaborative workspace to members of our community.

-In the past four and a half years, we have grown and changed in many ways, but we still stay true to our values and commitment to being a space that we want to come to every day.
+In the past six years, we have grown and changed in many ways, but we still stay true to our values and commitment to being a space that we want to come to every day.
 The reality of what we have built is even more beautiful than how we envisioned it.
 We are located at 3535 Cass Ave, in the heart of the Cass Corridor.
 The building we are in has a strong history of fostering community based grassroots organizations.
 The Cass Corridor Neighborhood Development Corporation (CCNDC) owns the building, and are deeply invested in the immediate community, and its place in Detroit.
 We are neighbors with The Hub Bike Shop, as well as Back Alley Bikes.
 Detroit Summer also uses space in the CCNDC building.

-Stacey, Kinga & Bayard
+Kinga & Bayard